 - Turnover in management or personnel

-Institutions shouldn’t only prepare for change on a large scale (such as a major regulatory shift like the expansion of Home Mortgage Disclosure Act [HMDA] reporting).
+Do not only prepare for change on a large scale, such as a major regulatory shift like the expansion of Anti-Money Laundering reporting.
 Even small events, such as a new interpretation or a software patch, can have ripple effects.
-Institutions should anticipate change as a frequently occurring event.
+Companies should anticipate change as a frequently occurring event.

 These changes also come with great risk.
-The Federal Financial Institution Examination Council (FFIEC) includes change management within its Uniform Interagency Consumer Compliance Rating System.
+The Federal Financial Institution Examination Council (FFIEC) is one agency that specifically includes change management within its Uniform Interagency Consumer Compliance Rating System.
 Institutions that fail to display appropriate controls over change management may not just face a specific technical violation, but also a lower examination rating.
-Failure to appropriately address change could also result in issues like reduced operational efficiency, inadequate communication, customer confusion, customer service issues, or reputational risk.
+Although the SEC and other agencies may not explicitly call for compliance change management programs, failure to appropriately address change could also result in issues like reduced operational efficiency, inadequate communication, customer confusion, customer service issues, or reputational risk.
 These issues could have a domino effect throughout the organization if not handled appropriately.

 Controls and Best Practices